triestpa/Guttenberg-Search/README.md

-# BUILD A FULL-TEXT SEARCH APP USING DOCKER AND ELASTICSEARCH

 *How does Wikipedia sort though 5+ million articles to find the most relevant one for your research?*

 *How does Facebook find the friend who you're looking for (and whose name you've misspelled), across a userbase of 2+ billion people.*